FUT (Follicular Unit Transplant) Surgery

 Smaller special FUE cases can even be performed with donor hair kept longer like with patients wearing their hair 2-3” in length.

 FUT is a process that allows the surgeon to use a strip of tissue to restore healthy hair follicles where they are needed.
-Dr. Ronald Philip Chao, MD recommends this method for hair restoration frequently, particularly in cases of advanced hair loss, as it produces the best results for restoring fuller hair.
+Our doctor recommends this method for hair restoration frequently, particularly in cases of advanced hair loss, as it produces the best results for restoring fuller hair.

-A team of assistants are dissecting the grafts from the strip while Dr. Chao closes the donor incision and creates the recipient sites in the balding areas.
+A team of assistants are dissecting the grafts from the strip while the doctor closes the donor incision and creates the recipient sites in the balding areas.
 Once the grafts are prepared, placement into the recipient sites can be efficiently accomplished by the team.
 The hair in the donor areas covers the incision while healing occurs.

-Trained surgeons like Dr. Chao are comfortable performing this procedure without concern that an unsightly scar will result.
-He believes that understanding surgical wound healing and how to not “over do it” is the solution to preventing unacceptable scars.
+Trained surgeons are comfortable performing this procedure without concern that an unsightly scar will result.
+He believes that understanding surgical wound healing and how to not “overdo it” is the solution to preventing unacceptable scars.

-- Shaving back & sides of scalp not necessary for procedure
+- Shaving back & sides of scalp is not necessary for procedure

 - More grafts (follicles) can be transferred in one procedure